 Orders for a fabric under 250 metres (275 yards) length is considered a small order.

 If you want the best prices please try to keep orders above 250 metres.
-Remember cutting to exact lengths costs extra, and leaves us with waste short lengths.
-You can save if you say you will take full rolls.
+Remember cutting to exact lengths is an extra cost, and leaves us with wasted short lengths.
+There are definite savings if customers take full rolls.
 This avoids cutting, secondary rolling costs, and leaving us with off-cuts.

-John England do understand that not all our customers require this length of fabric so to help we do have price breaks for quantities under 250 metres in length.
+John England understand that not all our customers require 250m + lengths of fabric.
+To help we have price breaks for small quantities under 250 metres in length.

-This is to enhance the linen and introduce different properties to the fabrics.
-These properties are both physical, aesthetic and organoleptic.
-They include increasing the rub resistance for upholstery fabrics, and giving different handles, properties, drapes and appearances to the linens.
+Various fibres have been added added to enhance the linen and introduce different properties to the fabrics.
+These properties are physical, aesthetic and organoleptic.
+They include increased rub resistance for upholstery fabrics, different handles, properties, drapes and appearances to the linens for fashion and home use.

-Yes, you can buy almost all John England fabrics washed, pre-shrunk and softened.
+You can buy almost all John England fabrics washed, preshrunk and softened.
 This basically involves various types of commercial laundering processes.
-John England has its own laundry and has full control of this process.
-John England also is in a soft water area, which is of great benefit for washed fabrics..

 After this process there may be a small amount of residual shrinkage left, but most will be removed.

-The purpose of this process is to shrink fabrics in such a way that garments or items made up from these fabrics do not, or shrink very little, in subsequent washing by the end user.
+The purpose of this process is to shrink fabrics in such a way that garments, or items, made up from them do not, or shrink very little, in subsequent washing by the end user.
 This process also softens the linen, improves the handle, and removes any impurities picked up during processing.

 Some fabrics can be Sanforized.
 This is a trademark used for fabric preshrunk by a patented mechanical process.
 Please ask our sales staff about this.

 Are standard colours always in stock?
-The company does aim to hold its standard colours in stock.
+The company does aim to hold its standard colours in stock to cover smaller and medium sized orders.
 However, sales can be greater than expected.
 In these circumstances house stocks may be sold out before the next batch comes back from the dyer and finisher.

 In these situations we hope our customers can accept an alternative.
-Or wait the relatively short period until the new batch comes in from the dyers.
+Or wait the relatively short period until the new batch comes back from the dyer and finisher.

 In November 2012 John England Textiles Ltd sold the assets and trading name of John England.
 John England Textiles Ltd. was based in Belfast, N.Ireland.
 When John England Textiles Ltd had sold the trading name to John England (Banbridge) Ltd. the new name of the once John England Textiles Ltd., became MRJO Ltd. MRJO Ltd has no connection with the new company John England (Banbridge) Ltd.